-In later phase of the disease process, different hepatic cells proliferate, underlined by co-immunostaining with BrdU and specific markers for hepatocytes, KC, and BECs (Figure 3), and indirectly reflected by the marked up-regulation of Ki67 mRNA (Figure 4A).
-As compensatory activity of the liver to restore the damaged parenchyma, hepatocytes proliferate, monitored by the parameter BrdU-positive hepatocytes.
-It is markedly triggered between the 30h and 2d time point (Figure 3D).
-It is highly correlated with Mki67 expression (Figure 9B), encoding the antigen Ki-67, a known proliferation marker (Figure 9B).
-The 2nd highest correlated gene is Birc5, encoding survivin.
-Yes-associated protein has been reported to regulate the hepatic response after bile duct ligation via modulation of survivin [28], underlining the role of survivin in hepatic tissue restructure.
-The 3rd highest correlation is found for Notch1, a transmembrane receptor involved in developmental processes, and its increase can as well be seen as a sign of cell plasticity and tissue restructuring.
-Next in line is Cdh2, encoding cadherin-2, which is normally associated to cancerous cells.
-The correlation is high at the time points 30h to 5d.
-Then Lama1, encoding laminin subunit α-1, the next most correlated factor, follows an opposite pattern, as the correlation is high at early (6h) and late (2d-14d) time points.
-Lama1 was found to be increased in nonalcoholic fatty liver disease [29].
-Further, Timp2, encoding tissue inhibitor of metalloproteinases 2, an antagonist for degradation of extracellular matrix (ECM), also correlates with the hepatocyte proliferative response and reflects increased ECM deposition and buildup of fibrotic tissue.
+During disease progression, various hepatic cells start proliferating, underlined by co-immunostaining with BrdU and specific markers for hepatocytes, KC, and BECs (Figure 3), and indirectly reflected by the marked up-regulation of Ki67 mRNA (Figure 4A).
+As compensatory activity of the liver to restore the damaged parenchyma, hepatocytes proliferate, monitored by the parameter BrdU-positive hepatocytes, which is markedly triggered between the 30h and 2d time point (Figure 3D), with very similar time course to the increase in KC, BECs and NHCs.
+These are highly correlated with Mki67, encoding the antigen Ki-67, a known proliferation marker and Birc5, encoding survivin.
+Yes-associated protein has been reported to regulate the hepatic response after bile duct ligation via modulation of survivin [28], underlining the role of survivin in hepatic tissue restructuring.

-Liver macrophages infiltrate the liver tissue, are activated, and proliferate, monitored by the parameter “BrdU-positive Kupffer cells”.
-This starts at 30 h in our time course to reach a maximum at day 2 and to decrease again thereafter (Figure 3E).
-There is no strong correlation with other parameters, yet the highest with Gsta2, encoding glutathione S-transferase A2 (Figure 9A), which facilitates bilirubin import [26].
+Liver macrophages (Kupffer cells) infiltrate the liver tissue, are activated, and proliferate starting at 30 h in our time course to reach a maximum at day 2 and to decrease again thereafter (Figure 3E).

+Gsta2, encoding glutathione S-transferase A2 (Figure 9A), which facilitates bilirubin import [26].
 The correlation is confined to the middle time points (30h-2d), the time frame of the strongest increase of KC proliferation, while in the beginning (6h-12h) and the end (5d-14d) a slight anti-correlation is found.
 The next highest correlation is to BrdU-positive BECs, again in the middle time frames (30h-2d), and with S100a4-positive cells, which itself has a higher correlation to BrdU-positive BECs.
 The same is true for the RNA level of the cell cycle gene Mki67.
 The factor Por, encoding cytochrome P450 reductase, is negatively correlated in the time frames and time point from 30h on, thus, resembles the up-and-down pattern inversely.
 Por is reported to be down-regulated in liver cirrhosis via the aryl hydrocarbon receptor AhR [27].